earthcube2021/ec21_gray_etal/README.md

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/patrickcgray/gulf_stream_productivity_dynamics/main)

 It will take a few minutes to provision on either system, but allows a fully interactive coding environment with this notebook and all dependencies included.
+On occasion there can be a network issue with downloading the necessary packages.
+If you have any issues or get any error messages please try the other option or click the link again to relaunch binder.

 ## Overview